client9/client9-website-2017/content/post/simple-genius-of-dockerfiles.md

 ---
 date: 2016-04-10
-draft: false
+draft: true
-title: "The simple genius of dockerfiles"
+title: "The Simple Genius of Dockerfiles"
 ---

-Why is [docker](https://docker.com/) so successfull?
+Why is [docker](https://docker.com/) so successful?
 One reason is the simple genius of the Dockerfile for use in provisioning.

 ## What's in a Dockerfile?